paul-bokelman/m221/README.md

 # Grades

+*Click on names to go to tickets to see tangibles*
+___________________________________________________________________

 ## Week 2 Grades

-*Click on names to go to tickets to see our completed tangibles*
-___________________________________________________________________

 [Samuel Mahjouri](https://github.com/paul-bokelman/m221/issues/7): 4/5 - Didn't complete all technical tangibles but I believe I was able to finally successfully coordinate our group